 CNC Machine Deburring Table Air Hoses

 Ergonomics modifications don’t have to be expensive.
-Older heavier, cumbersome air hoses were swapped out for light weight, coiled air hoses.
+Older, heavier, and cumbersome air hoses were swapped out for light weight, coiled air hoses.
 The Operator noted a big difference because they are easier to handle and take a lot of the strain away.
 He said he also added the same type of hose for the compressor in his home shop.

 Equipment